aimmac23/selenium-video-node/README.md

 * A dual core processor (one core for video encoding, another for everything else).
 It is possible to lower this requirement by reducing the framerate.

-* 32-bit colour display output (8 bits red, 8 bits blue, 8 bits green, 8 bit alpha/unused).
+* 32-bit colour display output - 8 bits red, 8 bits blue, 8 bits green, with either 8 bits of alpha or 8 bits unused.
+[See Wikipedia](http://en.wikipedia.org/wiki/Color_depth#True_color_.2824-bit.29) for more information.

 * A Java 6 JVM (or higher) running on one of the following platforms: